 It’s not just young gents that can look great with an undercut.
 Many silver-haired men can also look awesome with this sleek and stylish cut, provided that they have the confidence to pull it off.
 So, if you have grey hair and are looking for a fashionable new haircut, consider asking your barber for an undercut.
 The look is sure to boost your appearance and turn heads.
-Then, just pair it with a sophisticated slicked-back style to ensure your overall look is polished and appropriate.
+Then, just pair it with a sophisticated slick back to ensure your overall look is polished and appropriate.

-8. Undercut with Bangs
+8. Undercut with Fringe

 Undercut styles are highly popular these days.
 So, if you’re looking to stand out from the crowd, you may want to add a fresh element to your look.
-Bangs are a fantastic way to add a fashion-forward touch to your hairstyle.
+Fringes are a fantastic way to add a fashion-forward touch to your hairstyle.
 Whether your undercut is all over or confined to your temples, a fringe will be an excellent addition.
 Just ensure it suits your face before deciding to stick with it.

 9. Curly Undercut